salbalkus/CausalTables.jl/paper/paper.md

-Estimating the strength of causal relationships between treatment and response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a package providing two important functionalities to support causal inference in Julia.
-First, it provides the `CausalTable`, which bundles tabular data with causal structure.
-This allows users to automatically subset and manipulate variables such as treatment and confounders that are often provided as input to causal estimators.
-Second, the package's `StructuralCausalModel` interface simplifies running simulations with a given causal structure -- unlike existing simulation tools, users can extract the ground truth distributions and their properties conditional on the data generated in previous steps.
+Estimating the strength of causal relationships between treatment and response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a package that supports causal inference in Julia by providing two important functionalities.
+First, it implements the `CausalTable`, bundling tabular data with a type of directed acyclic graph (DAG) encoding features' causes.
+Users can intervene on treatments and identify causal-relevant variables like confounders automatically.
+Second, the package's `StructuralCausalModel` interface simplifies simulating data from arbitrary causal structures -- and unlike other packages, users can extract ground truth distributions conditional on the data generated in previous steps.
 In this way, `CausalTables.jl` makes it easier to develop and experimentally evaluate new statistical causal inference methods in Julia.

 # Statement of need